-Known as the "Mother Temple" in Bali, Pura Besakih is situated 3,000 feet up the slopes of Mount Agung in East Bali.
+Known as the "Mother Temple" in Bali, Pura Besakih is situated roughly 3,000 feet up the slopes of Mount Agung in East Bali.
 Pura Besakih, considered the most important Hindu temple in Bali, is actually a complex of 23 separate temples that can be explored by tourists.

 Pura Besakih made the world spotlight in 1963 when the temple - thought to have been saved by the gods - miraculously survived a devastating eruption by Mount Agung.
 Pura Besakih was nominated as a potential UNESCO World Heritage Site in 1995.